Brazilian cement makers CSN, Apodi, Mizu, Votorantim, Intercement bid for LafargeHolcim assets -sources - Up News Info

 Votorantim has bid for the producing units in the northeastern region, and Intercement for those in the southeastern states of Rio de Janeiro, Espirito Santo and Minas Gerais, according to the sources.
 Any acquisition is subject to approval by Brazilian antitrust watchdog CADE.

 Intercement declined to comment.
-LafargeHolcim, Votorantim Cimentos, Apodi and Mizu did not respond to requests for comments outside business hours on Saturday.
+LafargeHolcim, Apodi and Mizu did not respond to requests for comments outside business hours on Saturday.
+Votorantim Cimentos said on Sunday that it is always “attentive to market opportunities” but has not bid for Lafarge assets.

 The sale, managed by the investment banking unit of Itau Unibanco Holding SA, will not go through a second round of bids, and Lafarge will negotiate with each bidder, the sources said.

 A deal may be announced in August, they added.
-(Reporting by Tatiana Bautzer and Carolina Mandl in Sao Paulo; Editing by Richard Chang)
+(Reporting by Tatiana Bautzer and Carolina Mandl in Sao Paulo; Editing by Richard Chang and Daniel Wallis)